Unite! – a future European university

 European Universities for competitiveness

 Unite!
 Is part of the European Universities initiative and was one of the first 17 networks to receive funding by the European Commission 2019, through Erasmus+.
-The initiative targets to create a network of universities across Europe, encouraging the emergence by 2024 of a number of 'European Universities', which will enable students to obtain a degree by combining studies in several EU countries and which contributes to the international competitiveness of European universities.
+The initiative targets to create a network of universities across Europe, encouraging the emergence of a number of 'European Universities', which will enable students to obtain a degree by combining studies in several EU countries and which contributes to the international competitiveness of European universities.

 Following a second call, 24 more networks received funding in July 2020.